reactjs/react.dev/beta/src/content/apis/react/useId.md

 **Let's walk through an example to see when this is useful.**

 [HTML accessibility attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) like [`aria-describedby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) let you specify that two tags are related to each other.
-For example, you can specify that a certain element (like a button) is described by another element (like a paragraph).
+For example, you can specify that a certain element (like an input) is described by another element (like a paragraph).

 In regular HTML, you would write it like this: